When does the Stamp Duty Holiday end? Will property prices plummet? We reveal all…

 Good question.
 Why is it not called the Stamp Duty Break or the Stamp Duty Relief?
 Is there something about the word ‘Holiday’ they we’re missing?

 Okay, so it might seem like we’re being a bit pedantic here, but hear us out.
 There’s no getting around the fact that during the epidemic, the term ‘holiday’ has been used rather sparingly.
-As well as the Stamp Duty Holiday there’s been mortgage payment ‘holidays’ and even ‘holidays’ for those who’re unable to pay their utility bills.
+As well as the Stamp Duty Holiday there’s been house repayments payment ‘holidays’ and even ‘holidays’ for those who’re unable to pay their utility bills.
 So it beggars the question, has the term ‘holiday’ been used because of some legal significance?

 If you ask us, we wouldn’t be surprised.
 You see, a holiday itself is defined as ‘an extended period of leisure and recreation’ – note the word ‘period’.
 So while the Stamp Duty Holiday is a period of relief for buyers, that doesn’t necessarily guarantee anyone who’s taken advantage of it won’t be liable for it in the future.
 Now we're not saying Sunak's going to send round the debt collectors post lockdown, but what we are saying is that we wouldn't rule something like a future SDH charge or fee, out of the equation.